stanislaw/SoftwareDesignHeuristics/README.md

 Is it a problem that everyone is busy?
 Given its ubiquity, it doesn't seem so.
 Some people even seem to thrive on being busy all the time.
-Organizations appear to care little about “busyness” itself.
+Organizations appear to care little about "busyness" itself.
 What really matters is whether the busy person or department can deliver results according to the schedule or whether something left uncovered by the busy teams could create serious problems for the business.